sumitprajapati1/Ciaan-task/README.md

    - **Delete**: Click the delete button (only visible to post author)

 4. **Profile Management**
-   - Visit your profile page to upload a profile photo
+   - Visit your profile page .
    - View your posts and profile information
-   - Edit bio and upload profile photos
+   - Edit bio

 5. **Viewing Other Profiles**
    - Click on user names to view their profiles